vishvAsa/notes/biology/organism/health/disease/infection/viral/wuhan_epidemic/Infection/reinfection.md

 - About 1 in 5 or even 1 in 3 of those infected during the first wave in India had declining antibodies 6 months later.

 ## General antibody persistence
+- Even mild Covid infection induces a robust antigen-specific, long-lived plasma cells in the bone marrow that lasts >12 months.
 - "Reinfections with the four coronaviruses that cause the common cold occur after an average of 12 months, a team led by virologist Lia van der Hoek at Amsterdam University Medical Center recently showed.
 Van der Hoek thinks COVID-19 may follow that pattern."
 [SM2011](https://www.sciencemag.org/news/2020/11/more-people-are-getting-covid-19-twice-suggesting-immunity-wanes-quickly-some)
 - If you are a healthcare worker and found to have antibodies (IgG anti spike antibodies), unlikely to develop re-infection for atleast 6 months as this study from Oxford has demonstrated.
 - "Although antibodies can wane substantially within months—particularly in patients with less severe disease—they sometimes persist, even in mild cases.
 Neutralizing antibodies, the most important kind, as well as memory B cells and T cells seem to be relatively stable over at least 6 months, a preprint posted on 16 November shows, which “would likely prevent the vast majority of people from getting hospitalized disease, severe disease, for many years,”"